sachinlodhi/ScanSentinel/README.md

 # ScanSentinel

-ScanSentinel is an application for [brief description of the app].
+ScanSentinel is an application to detection if the QR code is safe or malicious without accessing the actual resource it is point to.

 ## Getting Started